Flashback: FG Once Released List of 21 Persons, 6 BDCs Designated As Terrorism Financiers in Nigeria

 Nigeria named 21 individuals and six BDCs as terrorism financiers in a 2024 government report.

-Tukur Mamu and other suspects were listed for allegedly funding ISWAP and ANSARU terrorist activities.
+Tukur Mamu and other suspects are listed in a 2024 report for allegedly funding ISWAP and ANSARU terrorist activities.
 Photo credit: NurPhoto/GettyImages/BelloSandaq73/X

 Source: Twitter